stungeye/Programming-1-Notes/docs/11-pointers/05-pointers-and-polymorphism.md

 }
 ```

+## Virtual Destructors

+When dealing with polymorphism, making the base class destructor virtual ensures that the destructor of the derived class is called when deleting an object through a base class pointer.

+Failing to make your base class destructors virutal can lead to memory leaks or undefined behavior.

 ## Polymorphism and Containers

-Although polymorphism can be implemented using references or pointers, if we also wish to involve containers we need to use pointers.
-There's no such thing in C++ as a container of references.
+Although polymorphism can be implemented using references, if we also wish to involve containers we need to use pointers.

+In C++, containers can't hold references directly because references do not have an assignable address.
+Therefore, when we want to store polymorphic objects in containers, we need to use pointers.
+This allows us to store and manage objects of varying types derived from a common base class.

+Using pointers for polymorphism in containers allows us to store objects of different derived types without worrying about object slicing (which would happen if we stored objects by value).
+The dynamic memory allocation ensures that the full object, including its derived type-specific data and behavior, is preserved.

+## Example of a Polymorphic Container

-Here's an example of polymorphism using a vector along with unique pointers:
+Here's an example of polymorphism using a vector of unique pointers:

 ```cpp
 #include <iostream>